mt-empty/-Reddit-bot-using-cvs-lookups/Readme.md

 ## Description

-A python reddit bot that performs key lookups on csv files.
+A Reddit bot that performs key lookups on csv files.
 It replies to users in a table format if the keyword is valid

-An example is implemented for a Civilization game.
+An example is implemented for the Civilization series.

 Given this :